Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-Static planning is a traditional approach to budgeting, forecasting and modelling.
-It’s a process that results in plans that often lack buy-in, have inaccuracies and quickly fall out of date.
-Organisations with static planning often struggle to meet the strategic and dynamic needs of an organisation to drive better financial performance.
+Static planning is a traditional approach to budgeting, forecasting, and modeling.
+It’s a process that results in plans that often lack buy-in, have inaccuracies, and quickly fall out of date.
+Organizations with static planning often struggle to meet the strategic and dynamic needs of an organization to drive better financial performance.

 Statutory Tax Rate (STR)

-Statutory tax rate is the charge imposed on the taxable income of a corporation, which is equal to gross income minus any deductions for labour, materials and the depreciation of capital assets.
+Statutory tax rate is the charge imposed on the taxable income of a corporation, which is equal to gross income minus any deductions for labor, materials, and the depreciation of capital assets.

-A strategic plan is a plan that defines the goals and objectives of an organisation and establishes direction on how to achieve them within a set period of time.
+A strategic plan is a plan that defines the goals and objectives of an organization and establishes direction on how to achieve them within a set period of time.

 Top-down budgeting is a method of budgeting and planning where a high-level budget is created and then the amounts are allocated to individual functions or departments.
 Each department is then tasked with creating a detailed budget using its allocated amount of funds.
 Top-down budgeting is often applied when the finance department or executive staff has a specific revenue or profitability target they must meet and they want to set the budget based on that target.